 Toric intraocular lenses

-Patients with astigmatism can benefit from an intraocular lens which has an astigmatic correction built in.
+Patients with astigmatism can sometimes benefit from an intraocular lens which has an astigmatic correction built in.
 The amount of astigmatism to be corrected is measured accurately by calculating the power of the cornea of the eye.
 A bespoke intraocular lens, with the correct astigmatic correction is then implanted during cataract surgery.
 Patients with a significant amount of astigmatism require glasses for all tasks.
-A toric intraocular lens can ensure excellent unaided vision in the distance.
-Toric intraocular lenses can also have a multifocal correction.
+A toric intraocular lens can help give the chance of excellent unaided vision in the distance.
+Toric intraocular lenses can also have an intermediate or multifocal correction.

 Presbyopic correction intraocular lenses

 In a non-myopic person, presbyopia is the normal age-related reduction in the ability to focus the eyes for close distance.
 This process usually starts after the age of 40, and there becomes a requirement for spectacle correction for near vision tasks.
 By the age of 60, much of the ability to focus the eyes for close tasks has been lost.
 During cataract surgery, an ideal lens implant would be one which behaves like the young natural lens in your eye.
 This would have the ability to focus on distant and near tasks, negating the requirement for glasses.
 This type of lens implant is called an Accommodating lens implant.

 Accommodating lens implants are available, although current technology does not have a solution which provides enough focusing power to allow absolutely sharp focus for distance and near.